mutugi-c/HTML-CSS/README.md

 # HTML-CSS
-This projects aims at creating various basic components of a website, mainly using HTMLand CSS.
+This project aims at creating various basic components of a website, mainly using HTMLand CSS.